junyuchen245/Unsuprevised_Seg_via_CNN/README.md

 ### Comparing to traditional ACWE:
 ![](https://github.com/junyuchen245/Unsuprevised_Seg_via_CNN/blob/master/pics/example.png)

-If you find this code is useful in your research, please consider to cite,
+If you find this code is useful in your research, please consider to cite:

     @inproceedings{
     chen2020medical,